adamschoenemann/asa-analysis/README.md

 For Automated Software Analysis at ITU 2016.

 ## TODO:
-- Find a way to make a source-to-source mapping from the result of the analyses
-    - I.e. actually use the result of the analyses to perform an optimization on the source code (AST) ✓
-    - Use the result of an analysis to modify control-flow graph
 - Allow for backwards analyses
 - Implement a form of backwards analyses
 - Create some proper testing
     - halway done
-- Sequence multiple analyses into a "big" analysis

 ## DONE:
+- Find a way to make a source-to-source mapping from the result of the analyses
+    - I.e. actually use the result of the analyses to perform an optimization on the source code (AST) ✓
+    - Use the result of an analysis to modify control-flow graph ✓
 - Generate new source from the control-flow graph ✓
 - Implement constrant-propagation ✓
 - Afterwards, dead-code elimination ✓